OceanLabPy/OceanLab/README.md

 # OceanLab

-Package of Python scripts for Oceanography - Version 1.0
+Package of Python scripts for Oceanography - Version 2.0  (Python 3.6)

 ## Synopsis